Benner727/Minecraft-Mod-Idea/docs/villager-trading.md

 - Have trades for converting resources for a small exchange rate
 - Sell mid-tier weapons, tools, and armor

-The Wandering trade should be the anti-explorationg trader
+The Wandering trade should be the anti-exploration trader

 - Provides you with resources found in random biomes
 - Has a few difficult to obtain items for a steep cost